angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ### Return the proper type

-The template expression should evaluate to the type of value expected by the target property.
+The template expression should evaluate to the type of value expected by the target property:
-Return a string if the target property expects a string.
+* Return a string if the target property expects a string.
-Return a number if the target property expects a number.
+* Return a number if the target property expects a number.
-Return an object if the target property expects an object.
+* Return an object if the target property expects an object.

 The `hero` property of the `HeroDetail` component expects a `Hero` object, which is exactly what you're sending in the property binding: